hashicorp/terraform/website/docs/modules/usage.html.markdown

 ## Module Versions

-It is recommended to explicitly constrain the acceptable version numbers for each external module so that upstream changes aren't automatically adopted, since this may result in unexpected or unwanted changes changes.
+We recommend explicitly constraining the acceptable version numbers for each external module to avoid unexpected or unwanted changes.

-The `version` attribute within the `module` block is used for this purpose:
+Use the `version` attribute in the `module` block to specify versions:

 ```shell
 module "consul" {